-The Caltech-101 data set (Fei-Fei et al. 2004) contains images of 101 object classes and an additional background class, i.e. 102 classes in total.
+The Caltech-101 data set [11] contains images of 101 object classes and an additional background class, i.e. 102 classes in total.
 The number of images per class varies from 31 to 800.
-We use 30 images for training from each class and use the rest of the images-as usual with a maximum number of 50-for testing.
+We use 30 images for training from each class and use the rest of the images - as usual with a maximum number of 50 - for testing.
 We run ten experiments on ten random divisions between training and testing images and report the mean accuracy and standard deviation for these runs.